• Skip to main content

 Can’t Resist Chocolate?: Drizzle melted dark chocolate (or any chocolate) on top for an enticing finish.

-Add extracts: You can add almond extract or vanilla extract for extra flavour.
+Add extracts Or Dried Fruits: You can add dried fruits, almond extract or vanilla extract for extra flavour.
+This would be similar to my fruit flapjack recipe.

 healthy banana flapjack